John Tizzard – Advanced Tutor

 After moving to the Derbyshire Group I became a Tutor and went on to do the Advanced Tutor Training before taking on the Training Officer role in 2015.

-Steve Watt – Deputy Training Officer (Advanced Tutor)
+Steve Watt – Training Officer and Advanced Tutor

 My name is Steve Watt and I have been a motorcyclist most of my adult life.
-I have been an advanced motorcyclist for the best part of 15 years, with bike highlights and low lights featuring a Yamaha FS1e, Yamaha RD200, Suzuki GT500, Suzuki GS750, Kawasaki ZX9R, Triumph Sprints (various), a BMW k1200S and now a Yamaha Tracer 900GT – which I love.
+I have been an advanced motorcyclist for the best part of 15 years, with bike highlights and low lights featuring a Yamaha FS1e, Yamaha RD200, Suzuki GT500, Suzuki GT750, Kawasaki ZX9R, Triumph Sprints (various), a BMW k1200S and now a Yamaha Tracer 900GT – which I love(ish).

 I have been a member of member of Derbyshire ROSPA very nearly since the groups inception and have been an advanced tutor since 2015.
-I enjoy full employment as a professional engineer with a local major aerospace company and to me, advanced motorcycling training is hobby.
+I am recently retired from employment with a local major aerospace company and advanced motorcycling training is hobby.

 My name is Fred Parsons and I have only been actively involved with Derbyshire RoSPA since 2016.
 During this time I have been assessed at Gold standard as a rider, and approved and tested as a tutor.
 I gain great satisfaction from teaching and seeing associates progress.